 Necessity of Estrogen

-Having adequate levels of estrogen--actually, I prefer optimal levels...why settle for adequate?--means several areas of your body will benefit.
+Having optimal levels of estrogen means several areas of your body will benefit.
 Estrogen maintains skin elasticity and plumpness, creating a more youthful appearance.
-Many oral surgeons will tell you that you should NOT have surgery done in the last week of your menstrual cycle.
-Why?
-Falling estrogen levels.
+Many oral surgeons will tell you that you should NOT have surgery done in the last week of your menstrual cycle due to falling estrogen levels.
 Estrogen increases blood circulation and facilitates clotting.
 Tooth extraction healing, for example, is reliant upon good clotting lest you wind up with a painful condition called "dry socket."
 Estrogen given to men mitigates the effects of DHT and helps with acne and male pattern baldness.

 Premenopausal and menopausal women often experience vaginal dryness, hot flashes, and in somnia.
 Estrogen can help with these.
 Even in young women with low ovarian estradiol output, supplementation can be a boon.
 Vaginal health in general is aided by estrogen.
 If you've read my hub on vulvodynia and its devastating effects, you know that estrogen is vital to treating thinning, irritated, inflamed vulvar tissue.

 Estrogen helps digestion.
 Tipping the scales in favor of progesterone (see my hub on Heartburn and GERD) loosens the LES (lower esophageal sphincter) causing stomach acid to flow backwards from the stomach into the esophagus.
 A more balanced hormonal picture can correct this.
 Likewise, estrogen helps the body absorb nutrients, most notably calcium.
 This is why women after menopause may develop osteoporosis.
 Without adequate estrogen to increase bone density, bones may become brittle and weak.